kukhpo/kukhpo/README.md

 ## Hey there, I'm Polina Kukhar 👋

+- Undergraduate senior at Columbia University
+- Information Science major
+- Interested in all things governance, data analytics, and developing impactful solutions for the Type 1 Diabetes community.
 <!--
 **kukhpo/kukhpo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.